Aside from playing competitively and winning professional matches, many esports players have another obsession: anime!

 If you’ve seen his social media profile photos and even the GIFs that he uses on Twitter sometimes, it should be obvious, Valorant pro player Tyson “TenZ” Ngo loves Hunter x Hunter’s Killua Zoldyck.

-Killua is one of the anime’s protagonists alongside Gon Freecs, Kurapika, and Leorio.
+Killua is one of Hunter x Hunter’s protagonists alongside Gon Freecs, Kurapika, and Leorio.
 Killua might even be the reason why TenZ dyed his hair silver last year.

-Aside from Hunter x Hunter, TenZ watches a lot of other anime too like this season’s feel-good anime, Horimiya.
-TenZ and his girlfriend Kyedae even have matching profile pictures as Kyouko Hori and Miyamura Izumi from the anime.
+Aside from Hunter x Hunter, TenZ watches a lot of other shows too like this season’s feel-good series, Horimiya.
+TenZ and his girlfriend Kyedae even have matching profile pictures as Kyouko Hori and Miyamura Izumi from the show.

 Based on this photo that he tweeted, TenZ also watches Akame ga Kill, Re: Zero, and Naruto.